Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 RNWY detects five distinct patterns.
 Four are wallet-level (describing individual wallet behavior across the ecosystem) and one is agent-level (describing the collective behavior of all wallets that reviewed a specific agent).

-Inhuman Velocity (wallet-level, second highest weight).
+Inhuman Velocity (wallet-level, 5×).
 Fires when a wallet reviews more unique agents per active day than any human reasonably could.
 There is essentially no innocent explanation for reviewing 50+ different agents in a single day.

 Each signal carries a weight reflecting its diagnostic strength.
 The weighted sum determines severity: